CinPoU/KODI-Showrom/README.md

 # KODI-Showrom
-Bowse and launch games in Kodi
+Browse and launch games in Kodi